crateio/distutils2/docs/source/distutils/apiref.rst

    standard library is returned rather than the directory for the installation of third-party extensions.

-The following function is only intended for use within the :mod:`distutils` package.
+The following function is only intended for use within the :mod:`distutils2` package.

 .. function:: customize_compiler(compiler)

-   Do any platform-specific customization of a :class:`distutils.ccompiler.CCompiler` instance.
+   Do any platform-specific customization of a :class:`distutils2.ccompiler.CCompiler` instance.

    This function is only needed on Unix at this time, but should be called consistently to support forward-compatibility.
 It inserts the information that